Kaedrin/warhammer-mod-manager/README.md

 - [x] Moved contact message to menu option
 - [x] Profiles now only save the Mods that are enabled for speed/efficiency
 - [x] Improved sizing/resizing elements of the GUI to better support 16x9 resolutions and large fonts.
+- [x] Number of Mods activated listed
+- [x] Settings file for old versions of the mod manager deleted at startup to reduce conflicts
+- [x] Moving mods/up down with the arrows show their PNG

 ## Requirements: